 My kids’ candor always forces me to step back and ask myself, “How can I deliver relevant topics in ways that open a door so that young readers can immediately enter a story?”

-5. What can parents do to create a reading-friendly environment for kids with learning issues?
+5. What can parents do to create a reading-friendly environment for kids with learning differences?

 My husband and I try to make reading very accessible.
 We have books, especially very visual books, around the house.
 I’ll often leave a book out for one of my children.
 I never ask them to read it—I just leave it there.
 Also, reading aloud goes a long way.
 Kids love stories read to them and it’s something we parents don’t do as much as we used to.
 But reading with our children is a great way to connect them to books.